blyator/Mpesa_int/README.md

 # M-Pesa Payment Integration

-This is a full-stack application sowing how to integrate Safaricom's Lipa na M-Pesa STK Push  functionality using a Django backend and a React frontend.
+This is a full-stack application showing how to integrate Safaricom's Lipa na M-Pesa STK Push functionality using a Django backend and a React frontend.

 ## Features